Premium wine bottles stored horizontally in a wine cellar rack with warm bokeh lighting

 Technical Recommendation: Invest in professional product photography with proper lighting setups.
 Ensure consistent angles and lighting across your portfolio, and maintain multiple images at various resolutions that dynamically resize based on the device.

-Case Study: A boutique winery invested $500 in professional product photography and saw their average time on product pages increase by 29%, with their online direct-to-consumer sales for featured wines increasing 11% quarter-over-quarter.
+Case Study: A boutique winery invested $500 in professional product photography and saw their average time on product pages increase noticeably, with their online direct-to-consumer sales for featured wines growing quarter-over-quarter.

 3. Tasting Note Specificity